Saving & Spending Budgeting & Expenses

 When one promotion ends with a company and your bill inevitably goes up, look into seeing whether their competitors are offering promotional deals for new or returning customers.
 Then, lock in a deal with the service provider that offers you the most for the lowest price each month.

-If you don’t like to negotiate bills yourself, consider using the Rocket Money service to help save you money.
+If you don’t like to negotiate bills yourself, consider using Rocket Money to help save you money.
 Rocket Money employs professionals to help get your bills under control, doing all the negotiating for you.
-If the Rocket Money team gets your bill lowered, it’ll charge 40% of what you save.
-So if it saves you $100, it takes $40.
+If the Rocket Money team gets your bill lowered, it’ll charge between 30% and 60%.
+Over the past year, Rocket Money saved me $122 ($73.20 after the 40% fee) on my T-Mobile bill.
+All of this was automatic once I initiated the permission for negotiation.

-To date, Rocket Money has helped people save more than $14 million dollars on bills, subscriptions, fees, and outages.
-It works with many popular companies, including AT&T, Comcast, T-Mobile, Time Warner Cable, and Verizon.
+It works with many popular companies, including AT&T, Comcast, T-Mobile, Time Warner Cable, and Verizon, and I thought it was worth the higher fees because I didn’t have to waste time on the phone with customer service.
 If you’re losing sleep over money, let the experts at Rocket Money take over and negotiate on your behalf.

 Rocket Money Benefits